by Starsky Hutch 76

 “Ancestor?”
 Supergirl questioned.

-Superman raised himself up weakly and stared in the directions that the voices had come from.
+Superman raised himself up weakly and stared in the direction of the voices.
 His eyes locked on Supergirl.

 “K-Kara?” he said, emotion choking his voice.